10 Things EVERY Parents Should Do When Raising Mixed Race Kids

 6. Mark your cultural festivals

 With so many cultures to choose from, we’re never at a loss to have a reason to celebrate.
 From Canadian Halloween, to Nigerian Independence Day to Nowrooz (Iranian New Year) Festival, we seem to have it all covered.
-Each one gets as much attention as the next and we even try to ensure we can attend a community gathering to make it is as authentic as it was for us growing up with the real thing.
+Each one gets as much attention as the next and we even try to ensure we can attend a community gathering to make it as authentic as it was for us growing up with the real thing.
+Your children will remember these times and may even choose to pass them down to their children one day.

 7. Demonstrate the importance of traditional greetings